gkorpal/latex-vim-tutorial/README.md

 #### Auto-compilation
 Perhaps the most convenient feature is auto-compilation.
 To enable it, simply open a LaTeX document and hit `\ll`.

-(`\` is the default 'leader key' on (n)vim, which is meant to prevent custom keybindings from plugins or users themselves to interfere with existing keybindings.
+→ *Sidenote:* `\` is the default 'leader key' on (n)vim, which is meant to prevent custom keybindings from plugins or users to interfere with existing keybindings.
-This is why a lot of plugins have keybindings that start with `\`.)
+This is why a lot of plugins have keybindings that start with `\`.

 #### Forward search
 Hit `\lv` in a LaTeX document to jump to the corresponding place in the pdf.